AmineBOU/Outdoor_Scenes_Text_Detection/README.md

 ### EAST & SWT Comparison
 To compare the two approaches, it is possible to execute the <code>main.py</code> :
 <code>python main.py</code>

+The comparison is made by computing the Dice and Jaccard coefficients.